John Howard Griffin: Later life

 Griffin continued to lecture and write on race relations and social justice during the early years of the Civil Rights Movement.
 In 1964, he received the Pacem in Terris Award from the Davenport (Iowa) Catholic Interracial Council for his contributions to racial understanding.
+In 1964, Griffin was beaten by the Ku Klux Klan.
 In 1975, Griffin was severely beaten by the Ku Klux Klan, but survived.

 In his later years, Griffin focused on researching his friend Thomas Merton, an American Trappist monk and spiritual writer whom he first met in 1962.
 Griffin was chosen by Merton's estate to write the authorized biography of Merton, but his health (he had been diagnosed with type 2 diabetes) prevented him from completing this project.
 He concentrated on Merton's later years.

 Death

 Griffin died in Fort Worth, Texas, on September 9, 1980, at the age of 60, from complications of diabetes.
 He was survived by his wife Elizabeth Ann Griffin and children.
 He was buried in the cemetery in his birthplace of Mansfield, Texas.
 After her death, Elizabeth was also buried there, although she had remarried.

 There have been persistent rumors that Griffin died of skin cancer, which purportedly developed from his use of large doses of methoxsalen (Oxsoralen) in 1959 to darken his skin for his race project.
 Griffin did not have skin cancer but he did experience temporary and minor symptoms from taking the drug, especially fatigue and nausea.